 A reputable dog breeder never breeds two dogs because of intuition.
 Instead, it is a long period filled with studies of dozens and dozens of bloodlines and pedigrees of potential matches.

 Pedigree analysis means the thorough research of the ancestors of a given dog in order to establish their weaknesses, strengths, and whether or not we can spot a pattern or repetition of desirable or undesirable traits and characteristics.
 Some valuable pieces of information you can quickly find from a dog’s pedigree chart include:

 Because we don’t have access to the potential matches’ genome, we must study each dog’s ancestors one by one and go back to as many generations as possible.
 Some traits are recessive and can be carried over each generation without showing.
 If you only study one generation, you can be tricked; but if you study ten generations, you will see the defect or pattern at some point.

 Extremely valuable information that we have got access to lately thanks to public databases is whether or not a dog is affected by a given inherited (or not) medical condition or disease.
 Indeed, DNA screening tests have helped breeders breed defects out of the breed way more easily than in the past.
 Remember that some flaws are not that serious but may take several generations to be completely out of your bloodline.

-The bitch heat cycle and the pregnancy are both essential components of successful dog breeding.
+The bitch heat cycle and her pregnancy are both essential components of successful dog breeding.
 You must understand these perfectly (and it’s not rocket science) in order to put all the chances on your side for a successful litter.

 Let’s start with what comes first: the season and the heat cycle.
 There are four phases forming a cycle that repeats itself throughout a female dog’s life: